dajeguy/medical_blockchain/fabric-samples/medicalRecord-sharing-basic/README.md

 The smart contract (in folder `chaincode-xyz`) implements the following functions to support the application:

-- CreateAsset
+- UploadMedicalRecord
-- ReadAsset
+- ReadMedicalRecord
-- UpdateAsset
+- UpdateMedicalRecord
-- DeleteAsset
+- DeleteMedicalRecord
-- TransferAsset
+- GetAllMedicalRecords

-Note that the asset transfer implemented by the smart contract is a simplified scenario, without ownership validation, meant only to demonstrate how to invoke transactions.
+Note that the medicalRecord sharing implemented by the smart contract is a simplified scenario, without ownership validation, meant only to demonstrate how to invoke transactions.

 ## Running the sample